Tips to become debt free

 - Ability to focus on other financial goals

 - Being able to spend money on things you’d like without feeling guilty

 When it comes to eliminating debt, it’s essential you have a plan in place.
 Creating a financial plan and setting goals with a financial planner will help you look towards the future and keep you motivated to achieve these goals.

-Inovayt Financial Planner, Luke Saltmarsh, says, “It’s important to make sure you put a plan in place.
+Inovayt Financial Advisor Sunshine Coast, Luke Saltmarsh, says, “It’s important to make sure you put a plan in place.
 Depending on the size of the debt, it’s unlikely you’ll be able to pay it off overnight.
 Create a budget so you can understand your income and expenses properly.
 From here, you can figure out how much surplus cash flow you’ve got left to allocate to reducing your debt.
 Once you’ve completed this, commit to a regular repayment so you can start chipping away at the debt.”

 Regardless of how small your repayments are, if they are consistent, the debt amount will slowly start to shrink.

 When creating a plan of attack, think about what method would work best for you and create the most momentum.
 The two most common methods are the debt snowball and the debt avalanche.